-Mr J.W.P.M. van der Velden
+J.W.P.M. van der Velden

-Jan Willem van der Velden is Professor of Financial Law at the University of Amsterdam and an attorney at Keijser Van der Velden NV.
-He mainly acts on behalf of investment institutions, asset managers, banks and insurance companies and related parties.
-He advises and litigates on matters such as individual and collective asset management.
-In 2008, Van der Velden obtained his doctorate with a thesis on 'Investment funds under civil law'.
-Van der Velden regularly publishes and lectures on financial law, civil law and company law.
+Jan Willem van der Velden is a professor of financial law at the University of Amsterdam and attorney at law at Keijser Van der Velden NV.
+He mainly represents investment institutions, asset managers, banks and insurers and any parties involved.
+He regularly publishes and lectures on financial law, civil law and partnership law/company law.
 He is a deputy judge at the Court of Appeal in Den Bosch.
-In addition to these legal activities, Van der Velden is a board member of a development cooperation NGO, a member of the Supervisory Board of Triodos Groenfonds and Triodos Fair Share Fund.
+In addition to these legal activities, he is a board member of an NGO for development cooperation.
+Jan Willem is a Dutch National.